 As well as pain or discomfort on and around the joint there occasionally may be referred pain radiating into the lower limbs (sciatica).
 Classic SI joint pain symptoms also include difficulty turning over in bed, putting on shoes and socks and pain climbing in and out of the car.
 The patient will experience stiffness in the lower back when getting up after sitting for long periods and when getting up from bed in the morning.
 There is likely to be aching to one side of your lower back when sitting or driving long distances.
 There may be tenderness on palpating (pressing in on) the ligaments which surround the joint.

-As discussed on the last page, differences in leg length can be a contributing factor to sacroiliac pain.
-Leg length can be measured with a tape measure, using bony landmarks as reference points.
+Other signs typically seen in patients may include leg length differences, a negative 'Stork Test' and Ilia Rotation.
+Differences in leg length can be a contributing factor to sacroiliac pain and can be measured with a tape measure using bony landmarks on the skeleton as reference points.
 However, this is not easy as bony landmarks are covered in flesh which can move about when you are trying to use a measuring tape.
 There is a much better way to check leg length and with a trained eye and practice you can soon learn to do this reasonably well.

 The athlete is placed on their back with knees bent and heels together, taking care to ensure the heels and hips are as square as possible.
 The therapist then looks from the front and side at the knees to assess if they are level or not.
 If one knee is higher than the other, this could indicate a longer tibia in this leg.
 One knee forward of the other may indicate a longer femur in that leg.
 Ensuring the hips are level can be difficult so a further test is needed to give a better picture.

 Straight Leg Test: